-This document summarizes the results of a pedestrian level wind study undertaken to assess wind for the proposed residence development to be located at 1950 Scott Street, Ottawa, Ontario.
-This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by NEUF architect(e)s, in March 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+This document summarizes the results of a pedestrian level wind study undertaken for Phase 1 of the Elmvale Acres Shopping Centre redevelopment in Ottawa, Ontario.
+This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Hobin Architecture Inc. in September 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.

-Based on CFD test results, interpretation, experience with similar developments, and reference to City of Ottawa pedestrian wind speed criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, walkways, building access points, and the landscaped lawn located at the southwest corner of the site, will experience acceptable wind conditions throughout the year.
+Based on CFD test results, interpretation, and experience with similar developments, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
+More specifically, surrounding sidewalks, exterior amenity areas, and building access points will experience acceptable wind conditions throughout the year.